Rouge

 The Poulsard is another old native grape variety, also known as “Ploussard”.
 This variety appreciates strong soils, with marl and clay.
 Its grapes, with white juices and a thin skin produce gourmet and lively juices, with hints of small red fruits and a stunning clear ruby red color.

+This wine offers a perfect balance between the elegance and the finesse of the Pinot Noir, and the spicy, crispy notes with a wilderness of the local grapes.
 In the glass the wine offers an intense dark cherry-red colour.
 The nose gives off small red berries aromas, with pleasant spicy hints.
 In the mouth, the wine is lively, with hints of spice and ripe fruit.
 It has an elegant structure and a long, elegant finish.

 Discover with grilled or roasted meats, a salad with poultry liver, quails with raisins, or in accompaniment of a beautiful plate of French cheeses.